 Each Matrix Mixer can receive up to 24 discrete input sources.
-You can assign any combination of input channels, Auxes, Groups or Mains buses, as well as 2-track USB Playback outputs.
+You can assign any combination of input channels, Auxes, Groups or Mains buses, Pro Tools, MADI, and MILAN sources, as well as 2-track USB Playback outputs.
 Each Matrix Mixer has a mono output, but outputs can be linked to form a stereo pair.
 A variety of pickoff points are available when assigning Matrix input sources.
 Matrix input source assignments are made using the external screen.